aptise/peter_sslers/README.md

 So far this has been tested behind a couple of load balancers that use round-robin dns.
 They were both in the same physical network.

-* nginx is on port 80. everything in the `/.well-known directory` is proxied to an internal machine *which is not guaranteed to be up*
+* Nginx is on port 80. everything in the `/.well-known directory` is proxied to an internal machine *which is not guaranteed to be up*
 * this service is only spun up when certificate management is needed
 * `/.well-known/admin` is not on the public internet